-Drug and alcohol rehabilitation programs may request urine drug screens to check whether a person is staying sober.
+Drug and alcohol rehabilitation programs may request urine drug screens at initial assessments and follow-up appointments.

 A urine drug screen can detect

 - phencyclidine (PCP)

 Urine screens can also detect nicotine and cotinine, which the body produces when it breaks down nicotine.